Technische Hochschule Ingolstadt: History

-In 2020, The Bavarian Center for Applied Research and Technology with Latin America (AWARE) is founded at the THI in January.
-In March 2020, the Fraunhofer-Anwendungszentrum für Vernetzte Mobilität und Infrastruktur (Fraunhofer Application Center for Integrated Mobility and Infrastructure) opens at the THI.
+In 2020, The Bavarian Center for Applied Research and Technology with Latin America (AWARE) was founded at the THI in January.
+In March 2020, the Fraunhofer-Anwendungszentrum für Vernetzte Mobilität und Infrastruktur (Fraunhofer Application Center for Integrated Mobility and Infrastructure) opened at the THI.

 On 4 October 2021, the THI opened its external location in Neuburg an der Donau.
-Around 100 students began studying in the degree programmes "Sustainability and Environmental Management" and "Industrial Engineering and Construction".
+Around 100 students began studying in the degree programs "Sustainability and Environmental Management" and "Industrial Engineering and Construction".

 On 31 January 2022, the opening of Bavaria's first modular building of the Hightech Agenda Bayern at the Ingolstadt Campus with an integrated Entrepreneurship Lab was held by Minister President Markus Söder and Minister of Science Bernd Sibler.

 In May 2022, the Research and Transfer Centre Sustainability Neuburg (ForTraNN) was opened at the Neuburg Campus as part of the scientific conference "The Great Transformation", which is to deal with interdisciplinary sustainability research and transfer.
-In 2022, the Bavarian Foresight Institute is to be founded, which will be dedicated to technology-oriented future research.
+In 2022, the Bavarian Foresight Institute was founded, which is dedicated to technology-oriented future research.